Or perhaps you just have a feeling that your nifty trade setup could be a winner but have no way of testing that out.

 Having a system working like clockwork brings many benefits.
-As well as allowing you to do proper testing and analysis, it will give you more free time and should run consistent to your rules.
+As well as allowing you to do proper testing and analysis, it will give you more free time and should run consistently with your rules.

 The problem is that an idea in your head is no more than an idea.
 Turning that into a fully-working trading strategy is something entirely different.
 Unless you are a programming wizard competent in numerous different technologies, the challenges you will face are enormous.